"Don't Mess with Texas Water": A Way to Report Illegal Dumping

 The Don’t Mess with Texas Water program works to help prevent illegal dumping that could contaminate surface waters in Texas.
 We are working with the Texas Department of Transportation (TxDOT) and participating communities to place signs on major highway water crossings that notify drivers of a toll-free number to call to report illegal dumping.

-We will forward calls from the toll-free number to the appropriate law enforcement agency that handles complaints of illegal dumping for a participating area.
+We will forward calls from the toll-free number to the appropriate local enforcement agency that handles complaints of illegal dumping for a participating area.

 Cities and counties may choose to participate in this program.
 We will list participating communities on this page as they join the program.
 See if your area is participating.